Configuring the hdfs Scheme

 hdfs scheme, your Vertica nodes need access to certain Hadoop configuration files:

 If Vertica is co-located on HDFS nodes, then those configuration files are already present.

 If Vertica is running on a separate cluster, you must copy the required files to all database nodes.
 A simple way to do so is to configure your Vertica nodes as Hadoop edge nodes.
 Client applications run on edge nodes; from Hadoop's perspective, Vertica is a client application.
 You can use Ambari or Cloudera Manager to configure edge nodes.
 For more information, see the documentation from your Hadoop vendor.

-Verify that the value of the HadoopConfDir configuration parameter (see Hadoop Parameters) includes a directory containing the files listed in the following table.
+Verify that the value of the HadoopConfDir configuration parameter (see Apache Hadoop Parameters) includes a directory containing the files listed in the following table.
 If you do not set a value, Vertica looks for the files in /etc/hadoop/conf.
-You can use the VERIFY_HADOOP_CONF_DIR meta-function to verify that Vertica can find configuration files.
+For all Vertica users, the directory is accessed by the Linux user under which the Vertica server process runs.